pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 <iframe src="/dashboard/probability.html" style="width: 100%; aspect-ratio: 4 / 3; border: none;"></iframe>

-The recession probability is computed from the dual-threshold extension of the Michz rule.
+The recession probability is computed from the dual-threshold extension of the Michez rule.
 The dual-threshold rule works as follows: values of the indicator between 0.29pp and 0.81pp signal a probable recession; values above 0.81pp signal a certain recession.
 This dual-threshold extension accounts for uncertainty in the true recession threshold and provides a simple way to nowcast recession risk.
 The recession probability is the fraction of the 0.29pp–0.81pp band that the indicator has covered.

 ---